 Then, in 2017, I spent two weeks on my family’s property in the Ohio woodlands while working on a welding sculpture commission.
 Spending time in my tent and sitting next to the creek for hours, I watched as the autumn winds worked hard to bring down an entire canopy of ready leaves.
 The wisdom of winter.
 The vocabulary of potential.
 There’s a language built in there, a conversation about life and what it means to be alive.
 That’s what the land taught me as a child: how to exist in that space, how to integrate myself into a fully living matrix, how to notice and be part of all the living systems around me.

-I value the unknown and the inexplicable because these are crucial and missing elements in our cultural understanding of ‘reality.’
-Leaning into uncertainty while working with unforgiving mediums offers an experience of discernment, distillation, reverence and transcendence.
+I value the unknown and the inexplicable.
+These are crucial and missing elements in our current cultural understanding.
+Leaning into uncertainty while working with unforgiving mediums in natural environments offers an experience of discernment, distillation, reverence.
 I have found that our cultural history is sculpted from what we hold sacred and provides the blueprint for our perception.
 With this body of work, my intention is to unravel what we know to be true by showing in images what cannot be fully seen, yet always felt.

 © London Amara All Rights Reserved.